sonatanpaul/JavaScript-Task-by-TapaScript/Task-01/README.md

 ### ✅ Task 1: Setting Up Your Environment

-### ✅ Task 1: Setting Up Your Environment

-1. Install VS Code (if not installed).
+1. Install VS Code (if not installed) (Done ✅).
-2. Set up Live Server or open the HTML file directly in a browser.
+2. Set up Live Server or open the HTML file directly in a browser (Done ✅).
-3. Open the DevTools Console (Right-click → Inspect → Console).
+3. Open the DevTools Console (Right-click → Inspect → Console) (Done ✅).

 ### ✅ Task 2: Write Your First JavaScript Code